Cappadocia: Kingdom of Cappadocia

-Roman and Byzantine province
+Roman and early Christian period

-The Cappadocians, supported by Rome against Mithridates VI of Pontus, elected a native lord, Ariobarzanes, to succeed (93 BC); but in the same year Armenian troops under Tigranes the Great entered Cappadocia, dethroned king Ariobarzanes and crowned Gordios as the new client-king of Cappadocia, thus creating a buffer zone against the encroaching Romans.
-It was not until Rome had deposed the Pontic and Armenian kings that the rule of Ariobarzanes was established (63 BC).
-In the civil wars Cappadocia was first for Pompey, then for Caesar, then for Antony, and finally, Octavian.
+The Cappadocians, supported by Rome against Mithridates VI of Pontus, elected a native lord, Ariobarzanes, to succeed (93 BC).
+In the same year, Armenian troops under Tigranes the Great entered Cappadocia, dethroned king Ariobarzanes and crowned Gordios as the new client-king of Cappadocia, creating a buffer zone against the encroaching Romans.
+When Rome deposed the Pontic and Armenian kings, the rule of Ariobarzanes was established (63 BC).

+In Caesar's civil war, Cappadocia was first for Pompey, then for Caesar, then for Antony, and finally, Octavian.
 The Ariobarzanes dynasty came to an end, a Cappadocian nobleman Archelaus was given the throne, by favour first of Antony and then of Octavian, and maintained tributary independence until AD 17, when the emperor Tiberius, whom he had angered, summoned him to Rome and reduced Cappadocia to a Roman province.

 In 70 AD, Vespasian joined Armenia Minor to Cappadocia, and made the combined province a frontier bulwark.
 It remained, under various provincial redistributions, part of the Eastern Empire for centuries.

-Cappadocia contains several underground cities (see Kaymaklı Underground City).
-The underground cities have vast defence networks of traps throughout their many levels.
-These traps are very creative, including such devices as large round stones to block doors and holes in the ceiling through which the defenders may drop spears.
+In 314, Cappadocia was the largest province of the Roman Empire, and was part of the Diocese of Pontus.
+In 371, the western part of the Cappadocia province was divided into Cappadocia Prima, with its capital at Caesarea (modern-day Kayseri); and Cappadocia Secunda, with its capital at Tyana.